A Bayesian Mixture Modelling of Stop Signal Reaction Time Distributions

 \subsection{Bayesian Mixture SSRT Estimation and Comparisons}

-This section deals with individual and overall level estimations of Single SSRT and Mixture SSRT and their comparisons in usual stochastic order.
-Table 3 presents the results of two-sample KS hypothesis test at the individual level given by (15) by direction and p-values for the sample of 44 subjects based on IBPA.
-Similar hypothesis testing are conducted replacing $\neq$ with $<$ and $>$ in an alternative test.
-With the exception of one participant( case 34), the result show that the single SSRT is smaller than mixture SSRT in stochastic order.
-This is consistent with the direction of constant index SSRT results \cite{I14}.
+This section deals with individual and overall level estimations of Single SSRT and Mixture SSRT and their usual stochastic order comparisons.

-For an overall conclusion using a paired samples parametric distribution test, we test the hypothesis (17) from TSBPA given uninformative priors.
-As before, similar hypothesis testing are conducted with replacing $\neq$ with $<$ and $>$ in the alternative test.
+Table 3 presents the results of the two-sample KS hypothesis test at the individual level given by (15) by direction and p-values for the sample of 44 subjects based on IBPA.
+Similar hypothesis testing is conducted replacing $\neq$ with $<$ and $>$ in an alternative test.
+With one participant's exception (case 34), the result shows that the single SSRT is smaller than the mixture SSRT in stochastic order.
+This result is consistent with the direction of constant index SSRT results \cite{I14}.
+We test the hypothesis (17) from TSBPA given uninformative priors for an overall conclusion using a paired samples parametric distribution test.
+As before, similar hypothesis testing is conducted by replacing $\neq$ with $<$ and $>$ in the alternative test.
 The choice of TSBPA rather than HBPA was out of consideration for pairwise non-zero correlations in the second stage of the analysis.
-In this regard, one key missing characteristics in the HBPA is the relaxing assumption of zero correlation of mean posterior parameters at the individual level.
+One key missing characteristic in the HBPA is the relaxing assumption of zero correlation of mean posterior parameters at the individual level.
 This assumption is violated given cluster-S SSRT mean posterior parameters Pearson correlations $\rho_{\mu\sigma}=0.20, \rho_{\mu\tau}=0.64,\rho_{\sigma\tau}=0.66;$ cluster-A SSRT mean posterior parameters Pearson correlations $\rho_{\mu\sigma}=0.52, \rho_{\mu\tau}=0.81,\rho_{\sigma\tau}=0.74;$ and, cluster-B SSRT mean posterior parameters Pearson correlations $\rho_{\mu\sigma}=0.69, \rho_{\mu\tau}=0.95,\rho_{\sigma\tau}=0.80$.
 Table 4 presents the results of the paired samples parametric distribution test using TSBPA:

 As we observe from Table 4, the results are conclusive.
-The single SSRT is smaller than cluster type-A SSRT, cluster type-B SSRT; and, Mixture SSRT (p-value $<$0.05).
-Also, given consideration of mean of SSRT distribution as its point index estimation the result regarding comparison of single SSRT versus Mixture SSRT is consistent with the direction of the frequentist results as:
+The single SSRT is (provisionally) smaller than cluster type-A SSRT, cluster type-B SSRT (p-value $<$0.0562); and, Mixture SSRT.
+Also, given consideration of mean of SSRT distribution as its point index estimation, the result regarding the comparison of single SSRT versus Mixture SSRT is consistent with the direction of the frequentist results as: